byui-cit/wdd131/src/prove/cool-pics-2.md

 - Add an event listener to `window` to watch for a `resize` event.
 Call the `handleResize` function when a resize happens.
 - Call the `handleResize` function immediately when the page loads as well.

 As always make your attempt to solve this before looking at the solution.
+Also if you do use the code below re-type it into your code...do not copy/paste it.
+Make sure that you understand what is going on as well.
+You could ask in Teams, or run the code past an AI for an explanation.

 <details>
 <summary>Handling a window resize</summary>